-2023-24 Opportunities for Parental Involvement
+2024-25 Opportunities for Parental Involvement

 Research shows a high correlation between parent involvement and effective schools and Lemon Crest greatly values parent involvement and education.
-Parents provide many volunteer hours in the library, school office, assisting individual or small groups of children.
-Parents are encouraged to become an active participant in our School Site Council, English Language Advisory Committee, and our PTA.
+Parents/caregivers provide many volunteer hours in the library, school office, assisting individual or small groups of children, and supporting teachers with prep work.
+Parents/caregivers are encouraged to become an active participant in our School Site Council, English Language Advisory Committee, and our PTA.
 These committees and organizations are a vital part of our school's culture.
 Our very supportive Parent Teacher Association (PTA) works hand-in-hand with the school to provide feedback, funds and programs, which further enrich the school experience for our students.
 Fundraising efforts provide students at Lemon Crest with a wide selection of books, art supplies, assemblies, and field trips.
 The Lemon Crest English Language Advisory Committee (ELAC) meets monthly and provides an opportunity for families who speak languages other than English the opportunity to access information and offer suggestions for the school.
 The Lemon Crest School Site Council (SSC) helps make decisions about academic and social emotional programs, as well as help us build our school's community.

-Through parent nights, information meetings, parent teacher conferences, and coffee with the principal, our school provides parents with support in understanding the State's academic content standards, assessments, and how to monitor and improve the achievement of their children.
-The school educates staff members about the value of parent contributions, and in how to work with parents as equal partners.
-The school provides parents with materials and training to help them work with their children to improve their children's achievement.
+Through these informative committee meetings, Weekly Family Newsletter (the ROAR), parent teacher conferences, and Coffee with the Principal, our school works hard to provide parents and caregivers with support in understanding the State's academic content standards, assessments, and how to monitor and improve the achievement of their children.
+The school educates staff members about the value of family voice and input, and in how to work with parents/caregivers as equal partners.
+The school provides families with materials and training to help them work with their children to improve their children's achievement.
+We are also fortunate to have a Community Liaison, who doubles as a translator for our Spanish-speaking families.
+Our Community Liaison connects families with school, district and community resources and is a voice for our families.

-2022-23 Chronic Absenteeism by Student Group
+2023-24 Chronic Absenteeism by Student Group